To-Fujita/Babylon.js_3D_Graphics/README.md

 This document describes how to create the 3D graphics and the maze game by using Babylon.js for beginners.
 ## Demo
 I will show you same samples to create 3D graphics on step by step.
 These demonstrations are confirmed by Microsoft Edge (Ver.
 11.0.17763.379), Firefox (Ver.
 65.0.2/64 bit) and Google Chrome (Ver.
 73.0.3683.86/64 bit) under the condition of Windows 10.
-It is also confirmed to work at some Android and at iOS.
+It is also confirmed to work at some Android devices and at iOS devices.
 [index.html](https://to-fujita.github.io/Babylon.js_3D_Graphics/index.html) : Menu for Demo of 3D graphics
 [index_Maze](https://to-fujita.github.io/Babylon.js_3D_Graphics/index_Maze.html) : Menu for how to create a maze game
 At the above GITHUB, the files and the folders are as follows: